-The Risk Oversight Committee is chaired by Independent Director former Chief Justice Artemio V. Panganiban, with independent director Mr. Reynaldo G. David, and Ms. Aurora T. Calderon as members.
+In 2020, the Risk Oversight Committee was chaired by Independent Director former Chief Justice Artemio V. Panganiban, with independent director Mr. Reynaldo G. David, and Ms. Aurora T. Calderon as members.
+The Risk Oversight Committee did not hold meetings in 2020.